 Like most museums today, Booking in advance is essential.
 Tickets cost £15 per adult, £9.50 per child over the age of 5, and £35 per family (2 adults and 2 children)

 Fancy some shopping?
-Liverpool is the best place in the city for a days shopping.
-This open air shopping center is located right in the heart of the city, near the waterfront with over 170 shops featuring designer and high street brands and well as unique boutiques.
-There are also more than 30 resturants to choose from so once you have had enough shopping, stop for a drink and something to eat, choosing from a veriety of cusines.
+Liverpool One is the best place in the city for a day's shopping.
+This open-air shopping center is located right in the heart of the city, near the waterfront with over 170 shops featuring designer and high street brands as well as unique boutiques.
+There are also more than 30 restaurants to choose from so once you have had enough shopping, stop for a drink and something to eat, choosing from a variety of cuisines.

 With so much to see and do in, a city break in Chester should be on your list.
 Another city with Roman history and this is evident with the ruins on display today.
-Another example of a medieval walled city with Tudor style timber buildings, and cobbled streets.
-Chester is a city rich in architectural history some come and explore this famous old city for yourself.
+Another example of a medieval walled city with Tudor-style timber buildings, and cobbled streets.
+Chester is a city rich in architectural history so come and explore this famous old city for yourself.

 Chester Roman Amphitheatre

 The Roman Amphitheatre in Chester was the largest Amphitheatre built in the Uk and excavations and discoveries are still happening today.
 Located just outside the city walls, the Amphitheatre Is something you will want to visit if you like your history.
 It was used as a place to train Roman soldiers, bullfighting, and combat sports.
 Today, it’s A great spot to bring a picnic and to use your imagination as to what it would have been like.

 Chester zoo is one of the largest in the country and features on the popular tv series The secret life of zoo.
 There are over 35,000 animals here in 128 acres of zoo as well as the beautiful award-winning gardens.
 Come and get involved in some great family games and activities that make a brilliant family day out.